jdcataldo/karma-notify-reporter/README.md

     notifyReporter: {
       reportEachFailure: true, // Default: false, Will notify on every failed spec
+      reportSuccess: false, // Default: true, Will notify when a suite was successful
-      reportSuccess: false, // Default: true, Will notify when a suite was successful }
+      reportBackToSuccess: false, // Default: true, Will notify when a suite was back to successful }
   });
 };